yno6/NETWORKWALKS-YASHVI-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 For networking, I initially looked at the instructions, which were specific to VirtualBox and required a separate NAT Network.
 UTM does not use the same VirtualBox NAT Network configuration.

-Instead, I used:
-> **Network → Shared**

-This seems to provides NAT-style Internet access for the Kali VM.
+Instead, I used the default "Shared" Network option, which seems to provide NAT-style Internet access for the Kali VM.

 ---